ldebruijn/graphql-protect/README.md

 Curious why you need these features?
 Check out this [Excellent talk on GraphQL security](https://www.youtube.com/watch?v=hyB2UKsEkqA&list=PLP1igyLx8foE9SlDLI1Vtlshcon5r1jMJ) on YouTube.

-At time of writing, GraphQL Protect targets the [October 2021](https://spec.graphql.org/October2021/) version of the GraphQL specification and [select portions of the Draft](https://spec.graphql.org/draft/).

-Check out [known limitations](docs/README.md#known-limitations) for more details

 ## Installation

 ### As Container